-Not only will this prevent excessive wear to the frets, but it will also help you become a faster player as there is less pressure to release in your hands between changes.
+This will prevent excessive wear to the guitar frets.
+But it will also help you become a faster player.
+There is less pressure to release in your hands between changes.

-If your guitar is not set up properly, it may require you to press hard on the strings.
+If your guitar is not set up right, it may require you to press hard on the strings.
 You want to make sure your guitar is in optimal shape.
-Issues with tuning, strings farther from the fret board than they need to be and tuning issues can also create additional wear.
+Strings being farther from the fretboard and tuning problems can also create wear.

 We tend to then adjust our play style to a guitar that is not set up and become more aggressive in our techniques.
-A properly set up guitar only requires light touch which helps keep it in good shape altogether!
+A properly set-up guitar only requires a light touch, which helps keep it in good shape altogether!

 Whenever you are finished playing your guitar, make sure to give the strings and fret board a good cleaning.
 Dirt, grime and oils from our hands all come together and create more friction.

-Over time it will not only dull our strings but create additional wear to the frets.
+Over time, it will not only dull our strings but create additional wear to the guitar frets.
 Find yourself a good and easy cleaning device like the Music Nomad String care Kit.
 The easier the cleaner is to use, the more likely you are to use it.

-If you are very worried about the frets breaking down, or are now in need of a replacement, you may consider the materials being used.
+If you are very worried about the frets breaking down, you may want to consider the materials they are made from.
 Nickel strings can be used instead of steel to help lessen the wear.
 Because of the softer material, you will have less breakdown.

 A different fret material when it’s time to change can also be considered.
 Stainless steel wears far less than any other material.
 While some players say they sound a bit different, others like them because they last much longer.

-So how long can you realistically expect frets to last?
-There are many things that need to be considered in order to get that kind of estimation when you want to fix worn frets, consider these questions:
+So how long can you expect frets to last?
+To get that kind of estimation when you want to fix worn frets, consider these questions: